ProteusMRIgHIFU/BabelBrain/docs/docs/installation.md

 `python BabelBrain.py`

-# Building standalone application for macOS
+# Building standalone application

-A Pyinstaller specification file is provided to build the macOS application.
+A pyinstaller specification file is provided to build the macOS and Windows applications.
 In the `BabelBrain/BabelBrain` directory run

 `pyinstaller BabelBrain.spec --noconfirm`

 A new application will be created at `BabelBrain/BabelBrain/dist/`

-A DMG image installer can be created with the `BabelBrain/BabelBrain/create_dmg.sh` script.
+For macOS, a DMG image installer can be created with the `BabelBrain/BabelBrain/create_dmg.sh` script.
 You need to install `create-dmg` tool with homebrew.